MiyamotoAkira/website/_drafts/binding-and-assignment.md

 {% endhighlight %}

-So above, we are creating an object of type MyObject and then, inside MyAssignmentMethod I am changing the value of the Sentence property.
+So above, we are creating an object of type **MyObject** and then, inside **MyAssignmentMethod** I am changing the value of the **Sentence** property.
 Unlike the binding done before, which is limited to the scope, we are changing the value here for the life of the object, not the scope of the method.

-And here you have the exact reason why OO programmers don't know/don't care: Assignment and Binding use the same notation.
+And here you have the exact reason why OO programmers don't know/don't care: Assignment and Binding use the same notation (the *=* sign)

+Another example thsi time in Ruby.
+We are using the ExampleObject declared in the above Ruby code.
+{% highlight Ruby %}
+# Ruby
+class TheAssigner
+  attr_reader :example

+  def add_object(newObject)
+    @example = newObject
+  end

+  def modify_object(value)
+    @example.set_sentence value
+  end
+end

+assigner = TheAssigner.new

+example = ExampleObject.new "An Object"
+puts example

+assigner.add_object example

+puts assigner.example
+assigner.modify_object "Another value"
+puts assigner.example

+puts second
+{% endhighlight %}

+First, we create an **ExampleObject** outside of the **assigner** object.
+We give it a sentence of *An Object*.
+Then we pass the object to **assigner** and then, inside **assigner** we change the value of the sentence to *Another value*.
+Which we can check using outputting the value of the **example** inside **assigner**.
+But now if we look at our **example** object outside **assigner** we can see that the value remains changed.

+Again, assignment is for the lifetime of the entity.

 ### The FP way

 FP works differently.
 First, the main point of Functional Programming is immutability.
 Therefore assignment is a no, no from the get-go.
+Of course, that means that you have to operate differently to achieve the same functionality.
+Not having assignment means that you can change values.
+It is not equal to being immutable, as you can mutate without assignment.
+But is a necessary part of it.

 #### Binding through function calls
-This basically looks the same.
+This basically looks the same as the OOP counterpart.

 {% highlight Fsharp %}
 // F#